edinburgh-napier/SET09102/notes/unit3_lifecycles/evolution.md

 structure and operation of the system, it is not necessarily easy to understand.
 This has led [some authors](https://ceur-ws.org/Vol-3672/PT-paper2.pdf) to recommend the application of standard requirements analysis techniques during the system understanding phase.
-The term _reverse engineering_ is often used to describe the process of analyzing and understanding an existing software system to extract knowledge or design information from it.
+The term _reverse engineering_ is often used to describe the process of analysing and understanding an existing software system to extract knowledge or design information from it.
 This process involves examining the system's components, architecture, and behaviour to create a higher-level representation, such as models or documentation, which may not be available or may have become